Free Pregnancy Calculator — Estimate Your Due Date & Conception Date

 Formula: Due Date = LMP + 280 days - (Cycle Length - 28 days)

-Understanding Pregnancy Calculations
+Understanding Your Pregnancy Results

 Pregnancy is measured in gestational weeks starting from your last menstrual period.
 The conception date typically occurs about two weeks after that, during ovulation.